 The UK's Visas and Immigration suggest that Citizenship applications submitted via the NCS are less likely to be refused.
 This is because it is much less likely that incorrect documents will be submitted.
 At the moment, around 11% of Nationality applications are refused.
 Only 2% are refused when submitted using the NCS.

-Note: Calderdale Council will usually offer you an appointment within 7days.
+Note: Calderdale Council will usually offer you an appointment within seven days.

 To apply for British Citizenship

 - Residential qualification.
 You will need to have lived in this country for:

 - or three years, if you are the spouse or civil partner of a British Citizen.
 In this case you must have:

 - been granted Indefinite Leave to Remain;

 - or Enter by the time you make your application.

 - If you are applying under the five year rule you must have: